Global Infrastructure Finance

 We highlight the following factors arising out of the regulatory framework applying to the UK water sector:

 The latest Ofwat price determination was issued in December 2024.
-Six of the water companies, including Thames Water, have appealed the final determination to the Competition and Markets Authority.
+Five of the water companies appealed the final determination to the Competition and Markets Authority (CMA), with the final determination published on March 10, 2026.Thames Water also rejected its price control in February 2025 and it has been in discussion with Ofwat and others about the decision since.

 All the utilities have provisions in their regulatory licenses which include (i) the legal separation of the regulated entity from any unregulated businesses, (ii) limitations on business activities, and (iii) provisions to maintain an investment grade rating.